 from 32.5 million tonnes in July.

-Cargoes from Port Hedland are likely to rise in coming
+Cargoes from Port Hedland are likely to rise in the

-months as the new Roy Hill mine developed by Australian
+forthcoming months as the new Roy Hill mine developed by

 Iron ore for January delivery on the Dalian Commodity